razman786/blimpy/README.md

 This repository contains Python 2/3 readers for interacting with [Sigproc filterbank](http://sigproc.sourceforge.net/sigproc.pdf) (.fil), HDF5 (.h5) and [guppi raw](https://baseband.readthedocs.io/en/stable/guppi/) (.raw) files, as used in the [Breakthrough Listen](https://seti.berkeley.edu) search for intelligent life.

 ## [Dependency Installation](#dependency-installation)

-### System Dependencies
 The installation can fail if a system dependency is not installed.
 Please refer to the [dependencies.txt](./dependencies.txt) file for a list of system dependencies.
-If not using Debian/Ubuntu please refer to your distributions install instructions.
+If the Operating System is not Debian/Ubuntu, please refer to the install instructions for your Operating System.

-#### Debian/Ubuntu
+### Debian/Ubuntu dependencies
 For Debian/Ubuntu systems, make sure that `curl` is installed and you have `sudo` access.
 Install the required system dependencies with the following command:
 ```
 curl https://raw.githubusercontent.com/UCBerkeleySETI/blimpy/master/dependencies.txt | xargs -n 1 sudo apt install --no-install-recommends -y
 ```

-### Python Dependencies
+### Python dependencies
-blimpy requires `numpy`, `h5py`, `astropy`, `scipy`, `hdf5plugin`and `matplotlib` packages and will attempt to automatically install them.
+blimpy requires `numpy`, `h5py`, `astropy`, `scipy`, `hdf5plugin`and `matplotlib` packages; the installation will attempt to automatically install them.

-Please note, when undertaking an installation of h5py it generally needs to be installed using the following:
+Please note, when manually undertaking an installation of h5py it generally needs to be installed using the following:
 ```
 python3 -m pip install --no-binary=h5py h5py
 ```

 ## [blimpy Installation](#blimpy-installation)

-### User based installation
+### Virtualenv based installation
+For Virtualenv based installations please ensure you have configured a Virtualenv (i.e. `python3 -m venv my_env`) and is activated (i.e. `source my_env/bin/activate`).
 ```
-python3 -m pip install blimpy --user
+python3 -m pip install blimpy
 ```

-### System wide installation
+### (Optional) User based installation
 ```
-sudo python3 -m pip install blimpy
+python3 -m pip install blimpy --user
 ```

 ### (Optional) Install the latest release from the repository